GitJournal/gitjournal.io/content/blog/2021-03-05-Last-3-months.md

 {{< revenue year="2021" month="02" >}}

-This is understandable as there was almost no development or marketing effort in December or January.
+The slow growth is understandable as there was almost no development or marketing effort in December or January.
 I was taking a break to heal after an injury.
 In Feb, I've been back to about 30% of my normal speed.
 I'm not sure when I'll be able to go back to pre-December levels, but it's nice to be slowly getting better.

 Overall there has been a **15.15%** increase in revenue since November.